dollbb/estRLParam/README.md

 estimate RL params
 ============

-functions for simulating and estimating model parameters in a reinforcement learning task with a variety of methods.
+functions for simulating a reinforcement learning model in a restless bandit task and estimating its parameters with a variety of methods.

 both R code and matlab code simulate the same task and estimate the generative parameters with Maximum Likelihood, or Maximum A Posteriori